teooliver/teooliver/README.md

 - [HabitGrid](https://habitgrid.xyz) - A Habit Tracker PWA built with React, Redux, Dexie.js and Sass.

 ### My Digital Garden 🌱
-I write regular blog posts mostly about things I'm learning or would like keep it for future reference.
+I write regular blog posts mostly about things I'm learning or would like keep for future reference.
 <a href="https://listed.to/@teooliver">listed.to/@teooliver</a>

 <!--